greatorangejuice/React-Presentation/textForPresentation.md

 ## Let's do it!
 ###Part One
 ReactJS - it's a simple library by Facebook.
-But so many people saying that it's Framework and we can agree with it.
+But so many people say that it's Framework and we can agree with it.
 Main React goal - it's simply UI building.
-The most popular thing, where we can use React - it's SPA or single page applications.
+The most popular thing, where we can use React is SPA or single page applications.

+####React it is easy to learn
+Some text
 #####WHAT MAKES REACTJS STAND OUT?
 * JSX

 At first ReactJS it's JSX - special syntax,  which unites XML and JS.
 But you can use HTML + JavaScript.

-ReactJS - it's component-based library.
-Thanks for react-components you can build incapsulated blocks with their own state, then compose them to make complex UIs.
+ReactJS - is a component-based library.
+Thanks to react-components you can build incapsulated blocks with their own state, then compose them to make complex UIs.
+When you writing your code you should thinking in components.
-#####React has two variables of components: statefull and stateless.
+#####React has two variables of components: stateful and stateless.

 * Simple component

-That just simple component without own state.
+That just a simple component without own state.
 U can use simple component for render static HTML.
-But stateless component - it's not just static HTML.
+But stateless component - isn't just static HTML.
 You can use this component and for dynamic HTML with props.
 About props I will say later.
-#####So, when you will use simple component?
+#####So, when the simple component is needed?
     When you just need to present the props
     When you don’t need a state, or any internal variables When creating element does not need to be interactive